-- Is recognized as a responsible, accountable, autonomous, and have cognitive skills, used within ethically and culturally safe practices in primary and secondary healthcare settings and in rural and urban communities. - Works in partnership with a woman and her family to provide the necessary support, care, and advice from preconception to six weeks after birth including normal and high risk antenatal, perinatal, and postnatal periods. - Apply therapeutic care; health surveillance; health promotion and prevention; shared decision-making; collaboration; and bereavement support to promote the safety and well-being of the woman, neonate, and her family by nurturing a therapeutic relationship with the woman and family. - Work in collaboration with other healthcare team members and other disciplines to assess, plan, implement, and evaluate family-centered care and adjusts the care plan to meet the woman's or family's needs. - Advocate for women-centered care needs, and respect for the diversity of women's and families' experiences by individualizing care and incorporating ethical principles within ethically challenging situations.
+- Is recognized as responsible, accountable, autonomous, has cognitive skills, used within ethically and culturally safe practices in primary and secondary healthcare settings and in rural and urban communities. - Works in partnership with a woman and her family to provide the necessary support, care, and advice from preconception to six weeks after birth, including normal and high risk antenatal, perinatal, and postnatal periods. - Applies therapeutic care; health surveillance; health promotion and prevention; shared decision-making; collaboration; bereavement support to promote the safety and well-being of the woman, neonate, and her family, by nurturing a therapeutic relationship with the woman and family. - Works in collaboration with other healthcare team members and other disciplines to assess, plan, implement, and evaluate women-centered care, and adjusts the care plan to meet the woman's or family's needs. - Advocates for women-centered care needs and respect for the diversity of women's and families' experiences, by individualizing care and incorporating ethical principles within ethically challenging situations.